4neesh/DevBlog/src/posts/003AOPbasics.md

 ```
 <p>
-We will create new Advice methods in the Aspect class to process the information from the new Joinpoint, both around its execution and upon returning a value or exception.
+We will create new Advice methods in the Aspect class to process the information from the new Joinpoint.
+We will include around the execution, and upon returning an int or Exception.
 </p>

 ```java{numberLines: true}